The Internet Is Obsessed With These Cauliflower Rice Recipes

 Who knew that cauliflower would explode as a major food trend?
 The veggie we scoffed at as kids, when it was forced upon us by our well-intentioned parents, has now become a hot and versatile dinnertime staple.
 From buffalo-fried cauliflower poppers to cauliflower pizza, steaks, and more— the variety of recipes is seriously impressive and unexpected (cauliflower brownies, anyone?).

-Out of the many tasty options, our favorite go-to dish has to be cauliflower rice — it's fast, easy, and customizable.
+Out of the many tasty options, our favourite go-to dish has to be cauliflower rice — it's fast, easy, and customisable.
 Check out the 10 best rice recipes from Pinterest below and don't resist — cauliflower is officially cool.

-Out of the many tasty options, our favorite go-to dish has to be cauliflower rice — it's fast, easy, and customizable.
+Out of the many tasty options, our favourite go-to dish has to be cauliflower rice — it's fast, easy, and customisable.
 Check out the 10 best rice recipes from Pinterest below and don't resist — cauliflower is officially cool.

 Advertisement